Kshitij05/AirSnare/README.md

 # AirDrums
-Play AirDrums using OpenCV and virtualdrumming.com
+Play AirDrums using OpenCV and <a href="https://www.virtualdrumming.com/drums/online-virtual-games/ian-paice-rock-drum-set.html">virtualdrumming.com</a>

 <h2>What is AirDrums?</h2>